tarunKoyalwar/talosplus/README.md

 Talosplus is tool to run bash scripts at faster rate by executing commands in parallel using goroutines and with some exceptional features like **Auto Scheduling, Filesystem Abstraction ,Stop/Resume, Buffers,Thread Safe ,Fail Safe, Serial + Parallel Execution, Notification Support** etc provided that script follows given Syntax and is integrated with **MongoDB** which provides lot of flexiblity similar to `bbrf` especially for Bug Hunters, Security Professionals etc.

-# Blogs / How To Guides
+# Blog / How To Guides

 [Create Your Ultimate Bug Bounty Automation Without Nerdy Bash Skills](https://medium.com/@zealousme/create-your-ultimate-bug-bounty-automation-without-nerdy-bash-skills-part-1-a78c2b109731)